 - by hospital (where data is available).

-The continuation of restrictions on elective surgery admissions across some jurisdictions and the overall impact of the COVID–19 pandemic in recent years should be considered when interpreting this data.
+The overall impact of the COVID–19 pandemic in recent years should be considered when interpreting this data.

 Admissions by surgical specialty